Deputies: Florida man tied up wife’s lover, cut off penis

 BELL, Fla.
-(AP) — Authorities say a Florida man held his wife’s lover at gunpoint and cut off the man’s penis before fleeing with the flailing appendage.
+(AP) — Authorities say a Florida man held his wife’s lover at gunpoint, cut off the man’s penis and fled with it.

 News outlets report 49-year-old Alex Bonilla was arrested hours later on charges including aggravated assault.